airbnb-optimal-pricing/airbnb_pricing_DS/eb-flask/README.md

 Returns array containing number of units for a given dollar range in a users inputted zip code.
 Data is displayed via plotly graph on front end.

 ### application
 Flask API Logic.
-Can be set to reinitialize
+Can be set to reinitialize via the POOL_TIME variable.